2020 United States House of Representatives elections in Arkansas

-The 2020 United States House of Representatives elections in Arkansas was held on November 3, 2020, to elect the four U.S. representatives from the state of Arkansas, one from each of the state's four congressional districts.
+The 2020 United States House of Representatives elections in Arkansas were held on November 3, 2020, to elect the four U.S. representatives from the state of Arkansas, one from each of the state's four congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 District

 Results of the 2020 United States House of Representatives elections in Arkansas by district:

 District 1

 The 1st district encompasses northeastern Arkansas, taking in Jonesboro and West Memphis.
-The incumbent is Republican Rick Crawford, who was re-elected with 68.9% of the vote in 2018.
+The incumbent was Republican Rick Crawford, who was re-elected with 68.9% of the vote in 2018.